ShadiZaki/ece627_lab2/README.md

 tasks are below:

 * Write Verilog code for the module that accepts an `enable` signal and generates two cascaded counter outputs `row_counter` and `column_counter`.
 * Simulate your module for functional correctness by using the testbench provided.
 Ensure that the generated result matches the expected golden result provided.
+One extra test based on `enable` signal has **not** been provided to you but will be used while grading.
 * Synthesise your created design and estimate the quality of generated hardware by referring to the utlization of resource resport.

 ## Input Behaviour :